 Before spending your energy on those occasions, take superb care of yourself by saving some time before and after to accommodate and restore energy.
 Here are some ideas for activities you can do:

 - Arrive earlier: get yourself some time to relax, prepare and tidy up your outfit.

 - Comfortable goods: items that bring you comfort, enjoyment or refreshment during or outside the event, such as beverages, food, a jacket, warm messages or accessories.

 - Rest afterwards: take some time to be alone, chill and reward yourself.

 Nobody is a complete introvert or extrovert, nor has the same personality.
 Although it is essential to understand ourselves, we don’t have to stereotype or categorise who we are.
-Having diverse personalities from others means you have different qualities or traits, but not defect.
-These words are not only comforting and encouraging me but also remind me how I should regard other introverts and accept people with various personalities.
+Having diverse characters means you have different qualities or traits, but not defect.
+These words are comforting, encourage me, and remind me how I should regard other introverts and accept people with various personalities.